 A powerful online eCommerce solution that connects local consumer communities to local shops / service providers for every day needs.

 I had a lot of questions from potential investors that What’s the difference between this and what Amazon does?

 The difference is in the turnaround time from days to hours as most of the miscellaneous consumer purchases are required immediately.
 Since the brick & motor stores are quite close, they will be able to stock and deliver quickly thereby building a local community of brick & motor stores.

 I don’t have any impact to be stated as this was a concept I bootstrapped by setting up a small development team in India for close to a year and failed 🙂

 An Entrepreneurial and design based first principle thinking approach is the key to solving problems.
-Firstly, stay creative and empathize your users.
-Secondly, solve problems evidently without subjectively driving towards the solution.
+When I look back at the problem and the solution, yes it was a great journey but want went wrong was the execution and fight to consistently innovate by focusing on one segment at a time.
+Firstly, staying creative and empathize your users.
+Secondly, solving problems evidently without subjectively driving towards the solution.

 And don’t think big, eat small!